Born in Dublin, Ireland on 30 June.

 Awarded Honorary Degree of Doctor of Letters by Newcastle University, Newcastle, England.

-Currently lives and works in New York and in the Bavarian countryside south of Munich.
+Currently lives and works in New York, London and Germany.

 Sean Scully at work, 2014